feature-hub/feature-hub/docs/guides/writing-a-feature-service.md

 sidebar_label: Writing a Feature Service
 ---

-A Feature Service is described by a definition object.
+A Feature Service is described by a provider definition object.
 It consists of an `id`, an optional `dependencies` object, and a `create` method:

 ```js
 const myFeatureServiceDefinition = {